ironcore-dev/ironcore/docs/development/contribution.md

 [issue](https://github.com/onmetal/onmetal-api/issues) for this repository.
 This will avoid unnecessary work and surely give you and us a good deal of inspiration.

+> Note: please follow these style guidelines to have your contribution considered by the maintainers:
-4. Relevant coding style guidelines are the [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) and the Formatting and style section of Peter Bourgon’s [Go: Best Practices for Production Environments](http://peter.bourgon.org/go-in-production/#formatting-and-style).
+Coding style guidelines Go Code Review Comments (https://github.com/golang/go/wiki/CodeReviewComments) Formatting and style section of Peter Bourgon’s Go: Go: Best Practices for Production Environments. (http://peter.bourgon.org/go-in-production/#formatting-and-style).

 ## Steps to Contribute